adomokos/climb_that_mountain/blog/2017/05/bit_shifting_in_ruby.md

 ### Bit Shifting for a Shard ID in Ruby

 As our database grew, we had to take a serious look at how can we could split it up by our clients, as most of them wanted to have their own data separate from the others anyway.
-A few months ago I found a [great article](https://medium.com/@Pinterest_Engineering/sharding-pinterest-how-we-scaled-our-mysql-fleet-3f341e96ca6f) from Pinterest, in which they describe how they [sharded](https://en.wikipedia.org/wiki/Shard_(database_architecture)) their MySQL database.
+A few months ago I found a [great article](https://medium.com/@Pinterest_Engineering/sharding-pinterest-how-we-scaled-our-mysql-fleet-3f341e96ca6f) from Pinterest, that describes how they [sharded](https://en.wikipedia.org/wiki/Shard_(database_architecture)) their MySQL database.

 A sharded entity needs a UUID to uniquely identify the record across all shards.
 Most of the programming languages can generate a UUID easily, however, what was amazing to me, was that Pinterest generated its own unique ids by encapsulating three distinct numbers in one.
 Wait, what??!
 Read that article, it's definitely worth your time.

 While Pinterest encapsulated three numbers into one, we only needed two, a `client_id` and an `entity_id`.
 Our `client_id` would be a much smaller number than our `entity_id`, we wanted to reserve more bits for the latter.

-It turns out, Ruby has many "friendlier" tools to deal with binary operations.
+It turns out, Ruby has many friendlier tools to deal with binary operations.
 Let's look at them!

 What is the binary representation of the integer number 123?